 So, is Lumin legit?
 Here’s a more in depth of breakdown of each product, and how it worked for me.

 Product 1: Lumin Moisturizing Balm Review

-The first product Lumin sent me as part of the Age Management Collection is their moisturizing balm.
+The first product Lumin sent me as part of the Age Management Collection is their premium-grade moisturizing balm.

 It’s designed to help guard against sun damage and dehydration, which for me is great:

 I have a dry skin type, and dehydration has always been an issue.

 As one of their flagship products, it’s included in all three of their main collections:

 While the full ingredient list is pretty long, the key ingredients are:

 Meadowfoam seed oil, which I had never heard of but skin experts apparently love; apple extract, which guards against free radicals and promotes skin health; and ginger extract, which helps heal dull skin and can even provide some relief for sun damage.